ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 If this player is Knocked Down or Placed Prone (but not if they Fall Over) whilst in possession of the ball, the ball does not bounce.
 Instead, you may place the ball in an unoccupied square adjacent to the one this player occupies when they become Prone.

-*This Skill may still be used if the player is Prone.*
+<span style="color: darkmagenta">This Skill may still be used if the player is Prone.</span>

 #### SIDESTEP